leftlogic/ffconf/src/articles/2025-meet-the-speaker-asim.md

 We are welcoming Asim Hussain to talk about ["Don't be an Idiot"](https://2025.ffconf.org/asim) at FFConf 2025.

-We wanted to also thank Asim for taking the time to answer our questions so we can all get to know her a little bit more before [14th November](https://2025.ffconf.org).
+We wanted to also thank Asim for taking the time to answer our questions so we can all get to know him a little bit more before [14th November](https://2025.ffconf.org).

 ## About Asim and their talk